K2 Black Panther: Development

 South Korea has been accumulating tank development and production technology to increase its self-reliance in producing arms.
 In 1976, South Korea upgraded its M48 Patton tanks.
 In 1987, the K1 88-Tank, designed by General Dynamics Land Systems (GDLS), was commissioned for service.
-South Korea participated in its development, and gained tank development capability.
+South Korea participated in its development, and gained tank production and partial development capabilities.
 The K1 was a derivative of the M1 Abrams, designed by Americans and produced in South Korea, and its associated legal agreements limited South Korea's rights for export, logistics, and future enhancements.

 In the early 1990s, Korean engineers suggested producing a new domestically designed tank using the latest available technology, but the military refused due to cost overruns.
 Instead, South Korea chose to upgrade the K1, and received a technical data upgrade package from GDLS.
-However, it was limiting its involvement to increase its domestic capability and experience while taking responsibility for the failure.
-South Korea advanced in turret designs, fire-controlling systems, sights, and composite armors during this process.
+However, it was limiting its involvement to strengthen its Defense industrial base while taking responsibility for possible failure.
+South Korea advanced in turret designs, fire-control systems, sights, and composite armor during this process.
 The operational prototype of the new variant K1A1 was later displayed in 1996, but the 1997 Asian financial crisis delayed its mass production.
 South Korea worked on further localization during the delay and managed to develop its own designs or produce most parts of the K1A1 under license.

-While the K1A1 development was ongoing, South Korea began to plan a new domestic main battle tank as its tank design and manufacturing capability matured.
+While K1A1 development was ongoing, South Korea began to plan a new domestic main battle tank as its tank design and manufacturing capability matured.
 There were three main reasons for the development of the new tank:

 Firstly, despite the increase in localization, K1A1 was still an American design that falls under the United States' export control to protect intellectual rights, which creates a burden when exporting.

-Secondly, the M48A3K and the M48A5K operated by the South Korean military were older designs and needed to be replaced with newer, better designs.
+Secondly, the M48A3K and the M48A5K operated by the South Korean military were aging designs and needed to be replaced with newer, improved designs.

 Thirdly, the Republic of Korea Army was adapting new tactics called three-dimensional high-speed maneuver warfare with network-centric warfare.
 When developers asked the Army what kind of performance the Army wanted to see with the new tank, the Army replied that network warfare capability for command and control is the top priority, not firepower, defense, or mobility.
 This new capability would need to be built into the new tank.